Password:

 Basic, you need no prior knowledge.

-All our courses are studied over the internet via our e-learning platform Instant education.
+Business Economics - overview is a Module course and is studied over the internet via our e-learning platform Instant education.
 Read more about the training method here.

 Course Length:Approximately 5 hours active study time.